 Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.

-References :
+References

 Chhachhar, A. R., Hassan, M. S., Omar, S. Z., & Soomro, B. A. (2014).
 The role of information and communication technologies in the dissemination of agricultural information among farmers.
 Journal of Agricultural Extension and Rural Development, 6(12), 356–365.